no-nonsense-dev/use-form/README.md

       name='firstName'
       //

-      // Validation will be triggered on blur: onBlur={handleBlur}
+      // Validation can be triggered on blur, in addition to handleSubmit: onBlur={handleBlur}
       //